rheinwerk-verlag/planning-poker/docs/dev_docs/models.rst

    .. attribute:: choice
       :type: django.db.models.CharField

       The option which was voted for.
-See :ref:`dev_docs/constants:All Voting Options` for all possible values.
+See :py:data:`planning_poker.constants.ALL_VOTING_OPTIONS` for all possible values.